 At the beginning, I mentioned that I worked in safety information at a CRO, and I realized that those involved in safety management want to avoid making mistakes in assessing the severity, causality, and outcome of adverse events.

-While it is necessary to select translations for adverse events in accordance with the ICH International Medical Terminology (MedDRA) and to consider the unique style of case reports, it is much more important to ensure that there is no misunderstanding of critical information rather than to elevate the level of the text or convey subtle nuances.
+While it is necessary to select translations of adverse events in accordance with the ICH International Medical Terminology (MedDRA) and to consider the unique style of case reports, it is much more important to ensure that there is no misunderstanding of critical information rather than to elevate the level of the text or convey subtle nuances.

 Additionally, prompt translation is also important.
 The reporting deadlines to the authorities vary depending on the severity, relevance, and whether the adverse event is known or unknown, and rapid reporting is required for significant cases.